Getting started with wp-graphql-content-blocks

 What about innerBlocks?

-By passing this argument, all the blocks available (both blocks and innerBlocks) will be returned all flattened in the same list.
+All the blocks available (both blocks and innerBlocks) will be combined and returned as a flat list by default.

 For example, given the following HTML Content: